This documentation is for a previous release of Cloud Manager. Go to the docs for the latest release.

-Cloud Manager can automate the deployment of NetApp Trident on a single Kubernetes cluster so you can use Cloud Volumes ONTAP as persistent storage for containers.
-Getting started includes a few quick steps.
+Cloud Manager can automate the deployment of NetApp Trident on Kubernetes clusters so you can use Cloud Volumes ONTAP as persistent storage for containers.
+Getting started includes a few steps.

 Verify network connectivity

-A network connection must be available between Cloud Manager and the Kubernetes cluster, and between Cloud Volumes ONTAP systems and the Kubernetes cluster.
-(A connection to only one Kubernetes cluster is supported.)
+A network connection must be available between Cloud Manager and the Kubernetes clusters, and from the Kubernetes clusters to Cloud Volumes ONTAP systems.

 Cloud Manager needs an outbound internet connection to access the following endpoints when installing Trident:

-The Cloud Manager Admin needs to upload a configuration file (kubeconfig) that is in YAML format.
+For each Kubernetes cluster, the Cloud Manager Admin needs to upload a configuration file (kubeconfig) that is in YAML format.
 After you upload the file, Cloud Manager verifies connectivity to the cluster and saves an encrypted copy of the kubeconfig file.

 Start provisioning Persistent Volumes